mymai91/market-place-api/backend/ContributorRailsModel.md

 With an indexed email column, the database can quickly find the email, making lookups much faster.

 _2._ Ensuring Uniqueness

+- By default id will be save at BigInt and JSONAPI::Serializer will always serialize it as a string.

 4. Run migrate